At Tokyo Digital we collect different types of information about our users for two main reasons:

 About Our Advertising

-Under the UK Data Protection Act 1998 we have to say who the ‘data controller’ is for Tokyo Digital (UK) Ltd (Tokyo Digital.uk) and services provided through our websites.
-The data controller is the organisation responsible for protecting information and, in our case, is Tokyo Digital (UK) Ltd, 2nd Floor, Tempest, Tithebarn Street, Liverpool L2 2DT.
+Under the UK Data Protection Act 1998 we have to say who the ‘data controller’ is for Tokyo Digital (Europe) Ltd (tokyo.uk) and services provided through our websites.
+The data controller is the organisation responsible for protecting information and, in our case, is Tokyo Digital (Europe) Ltd, AvenueHQ, 17 Mann Island, Liverpool L3 1BP.

 If you would like access to or a copy of the personal information we hold about you, to request a correction, or have any questions about how we may use it or to make a complaint, please contact the Data Protection Manager at the address shown above.
 Or, email firstname.lastname@example.org.